 ✓ How we chose this plan:

-- We ranked 28-day to monthly prepaid mobile plans with at least 30GB of base data (capped at $40) then used dollar-to-data comparisons to find the best value.
+- We ranked 28-day, 30-day and monthly prepaid mobile plans with at least 30GB of base data (capped at $40) then used dollar-to-data comparisons to find the best value.
 More widespread networks and our in-depth provider schema are used to settle tie-breaks.

 Prepaid plans are meant for people who want full control over their mobile phone bills.
-For our best prepaid category, we set the data slider at 30GB but favour any plan above that minimum.
+For our best prepaid category, we set the data slider at 30GB but favour any plan that offers more data.
 Note that in prepaid terms, a ‘month’ may be an actual month, or it may be either 30-day or 28-day recharges.
 The fewer the monthly days, the more recharges you need per year.

-This month, the TPG 45GB Mobile Plan takes out the top spot again in part because it offers actual monthly recharges instead of 28 or 30 days, which helps with first-year value.
-You’ll get 45GB of data to play with for $30 per month.
-New sign-ups pay half that monthly fee for the first six months, too.
+This month, the TPG 45GB Mobile Plan takes out the top spot yet again.
+Part of what we like is monthly recharges instead of 28 or 30 days, which helps with first-year value.
+Additionally, that 45GB of prepaid data typically costs $30 per month, but new sign-ups pay half that monthly fee for the first six months.
 We also like that TPG offers eSIM support so you don’t have to wait for a physical SIM card to arrive.
-Alternatively, nab even more data on the Vodafone 4G network with the TPG 60GB Mobile Plan or enjoy no excess data fees with the Felix Mobile 50GB Mobile Plan.
+Alternatively, get more data with the Felix Mobile 50GB Mobile Plan or slightly cheaper typical pricing with the Yomojo Unlimited Voice & SMS + 40GB plan.

 How does this mobile phone plan compare?